alimpfard/citron_book/baby-steps.md

 ### Choosing an editor

+Currently, Atom, TextMate and Sublime 3 syntax files are generated and maintained.
-Currently, the only editor that has a full syntax highlighting option for citron is Atom, however, any editor with minimal Smalltalk syntax highlighting will do in a pinch.
+However, minimal Smalltalk syntax highlighting will do in a pinch

 ### Using a source file